gvwilson/thirdbit/src/fiction/bear/index.md

 ## Chapter 5: The Tornado Returns

-FIXME: get into this scene - Noxy is still asleep
+FIXME: get Thokmay into this scene - Noxy is still asleep

 He was so deep in his own thoughts that he jumped when Sergeant Gyalpa said, "Hold!"